-In order to apply for need-based aid, you must complete the CSS PROFILE at profileonline.collegeboard.com by the appropriate deadline (refer to checklist for dates).
+In order to apply for Bucknell need-based aid, you must complete the CSS PROFILE at student.collegeboard.org/profile by the appropriate deadline (refer to checklist for dates).
 Your financial aid package will be determined based on our analysis of the information you report on the CSS PROFILE.
 Bucknell uses information from both the federal and institutional methodologies to calculate your eligibility for federal, state and Bucknell aid programs.

 These are the primary pieces of information that we review:

 In order for us to determine eligibility for Bucknell need-based aid, please understand that we need to know the total financial resources of the family.
 We require all income and asset information from the parents (or adults who are functioning as parents) who are supporting the family, regardless of gender, legal marital status or whether or not both are biological or adoptive parents.
 In some cases, parents have not or cannot be married but wish to apply for financial aid.
 If your family has integrated their economic resources for at least one year, then we need to know the information of all adults supporting the household, and we will require their tax documents for our institutional verification process.